geopm/geopm/docs/source/geopmsession.1.rst

 --report-out .. _reportout REPORT_OUT option:

     Output summary statistics into a yaml file.
 Note if ``--report-out=-`` is specified, the report will output to stdout.
+When used with the ``--enable-mpi`` option, reports from all hosts will be combined using the ``---`` line separator, and the output is written (stdout or to file) solely by the MPI process "rank 0".

 --trace-out .. _traceout TRACE_OUT option:

     Output trace data into a CSV file.
-Note if ``--trace_out=-`` is specified, the trace will output to stdout.
-To avoid gathering trace data, set this parameter to ``/dev/null``
+Note if ``--trace_out=-`` is specified, the trace will output to stdout which is also the default behavior.
+To avoid gathering trace data, set this parameter to ``/dev/null``.
+When used with the ``--enable-mpi`` option, trace file names will be appended with the hostname combined with the ``-`` separator.
+It is not possible to write the trace output to stdout when specifying ``--enable-mpi``, this will result in an error.

 --enable-mpi .. _enablempi option:

     Gather reports over MPI and write to a single file.
-Append MPI rank to trace output file if specified (trace output to stdout not permitted).
+Append hostname to trace output file if specified (trace output to stdout not permitted).
 Requires mpi4py module.